Workforce Information

 Carpet Cleaner role image

-Structured role profile.
+Structured role information.

-Indicative salary range: CAD $18.00–$28.00 per hour
+Indicative wage reference: CAD $18.00–$28.00 per hour

 Actual compensation may vary depending on employer, experience, certifications, location, shift pattern, and operational needs.